Gus Noble, OBE – President, Chicago Scots

 John’s interest in his Scottish heritage has been a life-long one.
 He is President of the Council of Scottish Clans & Associations (COSCA), which is essentially the national professional association for the clan societies in America, of which there are some 140.
 A Past President of the St. Andrew’s Society of Washington, DC, John is currently Vice President of The National Capital Tartan Day Committee, Inc. (NCTDC) and Secretary of The Living Legacy of Scotland, Inc. – a founding member of the Scottish Coalition, USA.
 Past Chancellor (in-house legal counsel) of the American Clan Gregor, Society, Inc. (ACGS), John currently serves as Chairman of the ACGS Board of Trustees, a five-member group which manages the invested assets of this nonprofit charitable corporation.
 He and his wife, Judith Walton, live and work in Washington, DC.

 Lt.
-Governor John Cherry, Jr. – Chairman of The Trustees, St Andrew’s Society of Detroit
+Governor John Cherry, Jr. – Treasurer of The Clan MacLachlan Association of North America

 John Cherry became Michigan’s Lt.
 Governor in 2003 when he was elected along with Governor Jennifer Granholm.
 Together, they served as Michigan’s Executive leaders for the constitutionally allotted eight years.
 Before that Lt.
 Governor Cherry served the people of Michigan for more than 20 years as a State Representative and as State Senator.